anacodes/myflaskapp/README.md

 # myflaskapp
-A simple web application using flask
+A simple web application using flask and HTML-CSS-BOOTSTRAP for frontend